dieterich-lab/rp-bp/docs/usage-instructions.md

 * [`--no-output`].
 If this flag is present, stdout will be redirected to /dev/null.
 This will be translated into an sbatch request like: "--output=/dev/null". default: If the flag is not present, then stdout will be directed to a log file with the job number.
 This corresponds to "--output=slurm-%J.out" in the sbatch call.

 * [`--no-error`].
 If this flag is present, stderr will be redirected to /dev/null.
 This will be translated into an sbatch request like: "--error=/dev/null". default: If the flag is not present, then stderr will be directed to a log file with the job number.
 This corresponds to "--error=slurm-%J.err" in the sbatch call.

+* [`--stdout-file`].
+If this is present and the --no-output flag is not given, then stdout will be directed to this file.
+This corresponds to "--output=`stdout-file`" in the sbatch call. default: slurm-%J.out

+* [`--stderr-file`].
+If this is present and the --no-error flag is not given, then stderr will be directed to this file.
+This corresponds to "--error=`stderr-file`" in the sbatch call. default: slurm-%J.err

+* [`--mail-type`].
+When to send an email notifcation of the job status.
+See official documentation for a description of the values.
+If a mail-user is not specified, this will revert to 'None'.
+Defaut: FAIL TIME_LIMIT

+* [`--mail-user`].
+To whom an email will be sent, in accordance with mail-type. default: None

 ```python